 - Are the subheader tags on each web page optimized well for SEO?
 Example: The target keywords are used in their own H2 tag and the H3 tags contain keyword variations and synonyms to boost topical relevance.

-See these related guides for more tips on how to optimize H2 tags and H3 tag optimization best practices.
+See this related guide for more tips on how to optimize H2 tags.

 Keyword Usage and Density